Rikarin/Trinix/README.md

 when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at satoshi@gshost.eu.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at rene.cincura@rikarin.org.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are obligated to maintain confidentiality with regard to the reporter of an